7 Introduction to probability

 Let’s try to get a sense for what it means for a variable to be normally distributed.
 To that end, have a look at Figure 7.5 which plots a normal distribution with mean \(\mu = 0\) and standard deviation \(\sigma = 1\).
 You can see where the name “bell curve” comes from; it looks a bit like a bell.
 Notice that, unlike the plots that I drew to illustrate the binomial distribution, the picture of the normal distribution in Figure 7.5 shows a smooth curve instead of “histogram-like” bars.
 This isn’t an arbitrary choice, the normal distribution is continuous whereas the binomial is discrete.
 For instance, in the die rolling example from the last section it was possible to get 3 skulls or 4 skulls, but impossible to get 3.9 skulls.
 The figures that I drew in the previous section reflected this fact.
 In Figure 7.3, for instance, there’s a bar located at \(X = 3\) and another one at \(X = 4\) but there’s nothing in between.
 Continuous quantities don’t have this constraint.
 For instance, suppose we’re talking about the weather.
 The temperature on a pleasant Spring day could be 23 degrees, 24 degrees, 23.9 degrees, or anything in between since temperature is a continuous variable.
 And so a normal distribution might be quite appropriate for describing Spring temperatures6

 Figure 7.5: The normal distribution with mean \(\mu = 0\) and standard deviation \(\sigma = 1\).
 The x-axis corresponds to the value of some variable, and the y-axis tells us something about how likely we are to observe that value.
 However, notice that the y-axis is labelled Probability Density and not Probability.
-There is a subtle and somewhat frustrating characteristic of continuous distributions that makes the \(y\) axis behave a bit oddly - the height of the curve here isn’t actually the probability of observing a particular x value.
+There is a subtle and somewhat frustrating characteristic of continuous distributions that makes the \(y\) axis behave a bit oddly - the height of the curve here is not actually the probability of observing a particular x value.
 On the other hand, it is true that the heights of the curve tells you which \(x\) values are more likely (the higher ones!). (see Probability density section for all the annoying details)

 With this in mind, let’s see if we can’t get an intuition for how the normal distribution works.
 First, let’s have a look at what happens when we play around with the parameters of the distribution.
 To that end, Figure 7.6 plots normal distributions that have different means but have the same standard deviation.
 As you might expect, all of these distributions have the same “width”.
 The only difference between them is that they’ve been shifted to the left or to the right.
 In every other respect they’re identical.
 In contrast, if we increase the standard deviation while keeping the mean constant, the peak of the distribution stays in the same place but the distribution gets wider, as you can see in Figure 7.7.
 Notice, though, that when we widen the distribution the height of the peak shrinks.
 This has to happen, in the same way that the heights of the bars that we used to draw a discrete binomial distribution have to sum to 1, the total area under the curve for the normal distribution must equal 1.
 Before moving on, I want to point out one important characteristic of the normal distribution.
 Irrespective of what the actual mean and standard deviation are, \(68.3\%\) of the area falls within 1 standard deviation of the mean.
 Similarly, \(95.4\%\) of the distribution falls within 2 standard deviations of the mean, and \((99.7\%)\) of the distribution is within 3 standard deviations.
 This idea is illustrated in Figure 7.8; see also Figure 7.9.